 Once you have the technique down, you can try these variations on it.
 The fun is endless!

 1. Make dot-to-dot activity pages for each other.
-My girls love doing this for each other – one paints an image using pointillism and then the other has to connect the dots!
+Kids love doing this for each other – one paints an image using pointillism and then the other has to connect the dots!

 2. Try the illusion of color mixing by placing dots of different colors next to each other.
 For example, place many dots of yellow and blue close to each other, then stand across the room to look at the artwork and see if it looks like green.